hwheeler01/comp150/resources.md

 ##Free Tutoring Assistance

 - Computer Science Department:
-  - Department Drop-in Tutoring Schedule: <a href="http://www.luc.edu/cs/people/tutors/">http://cs.luc.edu/academics/services/tutoring</a>.
+  - Department Drop-in Tutoring Schedule: <a href="http://www.luc.edu/cs/schedules/tutoringhours/">http://www.luc.edu/cs/schedules/tutoringhours/</a>.
   - Tutoring hours by Computer Science TAs (generally first-come-first-serve) should start by the second or third week of the semester.
-  - Your best choices for help are the professor and TA for the course, but all TAs should be familiar with most of the course topics.
-If any tutors you visit are NOT familiar with Python, let me know right away!</p>
+  - All tutors should be familiar with most of the course topics.
+If any tutors you visit are NOT familiar with Python, let me know right away.</p>

 - The university supports an official Tutoring Center in the Sullivan Center.